canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Once all the units are up and running we then need to configure them so they know what data to process.

 In the GUI, select the Kafka Flume charm and select the Configure option from the menu.
 Towards the bottom you'll see an entry for the kafka_topic.
-Set this to cpu-metrics.
+Set this to `cpu-metrics-topic`.

 Next we have to use the command line, if you've not installed the GUI, you can click the shell icon at the top of the Juju GUI and get a shell in your browser.
 If you're using the CLI you're all set.